After a lull, asylum-seekers adapt to US immigration changes and again overwhelm border agents

 The administration is also sending 800 active-duty military troops to the border, adding to 2,500 National Guard members there.
 It's expanding border holding facilities by 3,250 people to nearly 23,000, and extending home surveillance nationwide for families awaiting initial asylum screenings.

-“As a result of Congress’ failure to enact the reform, the Administration has been using the limited tools it has available to secure the border and build a safe, orderly, and humane immigration system while leading the largest expansion of lawful pathways for immigration in decades,” the Homeland Security Department said in a statement, "
+Homeland Security said in a statement that it was "using the limited tools it has available to secure the border and build a safe, orderly, and humane immigration system."

-Theresa Cardinal Brown, the Bipartisan Policy Center’s senior advisor for immigration and border policy, said it’s normal to see a dip in illegal crossings after major changes, like those imposed in May, but those are usually short-lived.
-Once families see some migrants are able to stay in the U.S, they decide to try their luck.
+Theresa Cardinal Brown, the Bipartisan Policy Center's senior advisor for immigration and border policy, said it's normal to see a dip in illegal crossings after changes like those imposed in May, but that is usually short-lived once migrants see how things play out.

 “People see what happened to the last group of people that tried and they're like, ‘Oh, well maybe it’s not as harsh as they say,'” Brown said.